vivienneprince/FlowNetworksAndAirlines/README.md

 ## Goals
-Consider trips between destinations that involve no more than 1 layover (i.e. trips involving a beginning and at most one intermediate stop before the destination).
-Consider a source city, say New York, and a target city, say San Francisco.
-Answer the following questions:
-ORD to TPA

-1. Given your inferred load on each flight, what is the maximal number of people that can be moved from New York to San Francisco?
+1. Given inferred load on each flight, find the maximal number of people that can be moved from TPA to ORD? (for all routes with 1 or 0 layovers)
-2. Which carrier can transport the greatest number of individuals from New York to San Francisco?
+2. Which carrier can transport the greatest number of individuals from TPA to ORD?

 * You will have to make some decisions about how you count people and flights.
 Carefully stating what decisions you are making is an important part of answering the questions.